reframe-hpc/reframe/docs/tutorial.rst

 Run reports and performance logging
 -----------------------------------

-Once a test session finishes, ReFrame a generates a detailed JSON report under ``$HOME/.reframe/reports``.
+Once a test session finishes, ReFrame generates a detailed JSON report under ``$HOME/.reframe/reports``.
 Every time ReFrame is run a new report will be generated automatically.
 The latest one is always symlinked by the ``latest.json`` name, unless the :option:`--report-file` option is given.